| | An experimental weapon developed by Starfleet Security. It fires

 Oath" and Voyager's "Future's End," plus interference

 caused by the Iconian gate in DS9's "To The Death."
+In the DS9 episode

 "Business as Usual," made nearly two years prior to "Field